 3. Don’t Try to Change Them.

 Some people try to change chronic passive-aggressive individuals through time-consuming dialogue about their behavior.
 Such efforts are admirable, but often end in frustration and disappointment.
-As mentioned earlier, reasons for passive aggressiveness are complex and deep-seeded.
+As mentioned earlier, reasons for passive aggressiveness are complex and deep-seated.
 A passive- aggressive person changes only when he or she becomes more self-aware and matures.
 It’s not your job to change the person.
 The best way to deal with passive aggressives is to focus not on changing their attitude and behavior, but rather how you can solidly take charge of your own.

 4. Don’t Get Sucked in.
 Avoid Tit for Tat.